-(1) A calculated pressure value equal to the true vertical depth of the shallowest portion of the well open to the injection zone multiplied by the difference between the injection gradient and the injection fluid gradient (MASIP = (IG - IFG) TVD).
-The injection gradient used for this calculation shall be the product of the fracture gradient as determined under subdivision (b) or (c), multiplied by 0.95, or other multiplier subject to Division approval on a well-specific basis that more appropriately accounts for factors such as a conservative allowance for friction loss.
-If the Division allows friction loss to be factored into the calculation, then the friction factor shall be calculated based on the new coated tubing of the largest diameter that will be used for injection.
-If a single well is injecting through dual injection strings, then the friction factor of the two strings shall be calculated separately.
+(a) The maximum allowable surface injection pressure for an injection well shall equal the true vertical depth of the shallowest portion of the well open to the injection zone multiplied by the difference between the injection gradient and the injection fluid gradient (MASP = (IG - IFG) TVD).
+The injection gradient used for this calculation shall be the product of the fracture gradient as determined under subdivision (b) or (c), multiplied by 0.95, or other multiplier subject to Division approval on a well-specific basis that more appropriately accounts for factors such as friction loss.
+The Division may approve a higher maximum allowable surface injection pressure based on a demonstration by the operator that the higher maximum allowable surface injection pressure is needed for effective resource production, that injected fluid will remain confined to the approved injection zone, that the higher pressure does not initiate new fractures or propagate existing fractures outside the approved injection zone, and that the higher pressure will not otherwise threaten life, health, property, and natural resources.